The Insomniacs

 From the Publisher

 The Insomniacs is a novel about what we see and what we think we see—and what we remember and what we can’t bear to remember.
 It’s about the things that frighten us in our own neighborhoods, and about wanting someone who is so close and yet feels impossibly far away.
 It’s a novel about love and secrets and bridging the divide between.
-Weisenberg speaks so beautifully to the risks and dangers of all sorts of yearning—readers will want to embrace her heroine.” —Peternelle van Arsdale, author of The Beast Is an Animal
+Weisenberg speaks so beautifully to the risks and dangers of all sorts of yearning—readers will want to embrace her heroine.” —Peternelle van Arsdale, author of The Cold Is In Her Bones

 The Insomniacs is a deep dive into the inner workings of anxiety and how pressure and past trauma can swallow us up.
 And then, outside of that intimate internal with the very human Ingrid, the external world is alive with the complex stories and pasts in a neighborhood and friend groups and teams.
 The interweaving is intricate and realistic.
 The romance is palpable.
 Weisenberg does not shy away from the tough topics, and everything about it feels real and raw.” —Bonnie Pipkin, author of Aftercare Instructions